dgru/how_we_work/working_agreement.md

 - Break projects into smaller pieces
 - Do science openly, transparently, and reproducibly
 3. Problems
-- To report an issue please contact Malin Pinsky.
+- To report an issue please contact Camrin Braun.
 All communication will be treated as confidential.
-- If you aren't comfortable speaking to Malin:
+- If you aren't comfortable speaking to Camrin:
-    - contact Marsha Morin, DEENR grad student coordinator
+    - contact Samantha Scherer, SAFS undergrad student coordinator or Amy Fox, SAFS grad student coordinator
-- If the DEENR grad student coordinator does not sound like the correct point of contact, Rutgers has many resources available to you, including:
-    - Counseling, Alcohol, & Other Drug Assistance Program & Psychiatric Services
-    - Student of Concern Pathway
-    - Student Conduct
-    - Violence Prevention and Victim Assistance